swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 - [ ] Changes to model are not thoroughly reviewed and discussed before integration

-You will address these issues in the next chapters for improved efficiency and collaboration.
+You will address the remaining items in the next chapters of this part for improved efficiency and collaboration.
 Continue the guide to learn how.

 ## Sources